How to Just Quit and Travel the World

 Be socially independent.
 I was already on a foreign continent, single at the point (or not—different story), and my friends and colleagues were all grown-ups.
 So I was in a good position to mark this “checked.”
 I reckon it’s not impossible but acknowledge that with kids, parents who need care, friends in trouble, &c. it may turn near impossible to leave, and to go anywhere.

 Be financially independent.
 Google says it pays “competitively,” and I don’t disagree.
 And although I had a good standard of living, I was lucky that I had an apartment in San Francisco that did not cost $3,000 or more (rent control is part of the problem there).
 I wasn’t spending much money on partying, booze, and such, either.
-So I exited every month with some extra.
+So I ended every month with some extra.
 Here, too, I think it’s not impossible but I’d probably not have done anything if I had been in debt and not in possession of a little cushion.

 What else?
 Don’t look at your status quo, but whether and how you can meet the conditions above.
 Personally I had to maneuver myself into a slightly better spot to actually proceed.
 I wanted to make sure I was independent enough, so I informed who I could inform, set expectations with friends, timed my departure to get my yearly bonus paid out and vest a maximum of shares, &c.
-So if you’re not quite there yet, think about how you can get closer.
+So if you’re not there yet, think about how you can get closer.

 Another important point is certainly how different we are.
 I’d say that traditionally I’m very independent with people but need a good amount of safety.
-Yeah.
 That first point is good when you want to just get out of wherever, but the second point can restrain yourself.
-Uhm.
+Um.
 Both can.
 What I’m trying to say is, some people will have a stronger bond to other people and maybe don’t need much of a safety net.
 That will make getting to social independence a bit more difficult to attain but help meeting conditions on the monetary side.
 So mileage varies.